NyarKolusi/dsc-movies-project-phase1/README.md

 ### Limitations
-1.**Missing data**: There were instances where some of the data was missing or incomplete.
+1. **Missing data**: There were instances where some of the data was missing or incomplete.
 This limited the analysis as some of the key variables were not available for analysis.

 2. **Limited scope:** The analysis was limited to a specific data points like genres, which may not be representative of the entire movie industry.
 This limited the generalizability of the findings to other contexts.